cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 -----

 ## Alignment to a reference genome
-From now on we will focus on the human dataset and for convenience we are using only chromosome 3 as the reference we are mapping too, rather than the whole human genome.
+From now on we will focus only on the human dataset and for convenience we are using only chromosome 3 as the reference we are mapping too, rather than the whole human genome.

 ### 1. Create index and dictionary files of the reference genome using samtools, bwa and picard

 Indices are necessary for quick access to specific information in very large files.
-Here we will create indices for the Saccharomyces reference genome for tools we will use downstream in the pipeline.
+Here we will create indices for the chromosome 3 (our reference genome) for tools we will use downstream in the pipeline.
 For example the samtools index file, `ref_name.fai`, stores records of sequence identifier, length, the offset of the first sequence character in the file, the number of characters per